mattwhitfield/Unitverse/README.md

 ```

 > Note that the formatting for the member names is case insensitive, and underscores and hyphens are ignored.
 Hence `frameworkType`, `framework-type`, `FRAMEWORK_TYPE` and `FRAME-WORK-TYPE` all resolve to the `FrameworkType` member of `IGenerationOptions`.
 The rules for file finding & resolution work exactly the same as they do for `.editorConfig` files - in short, all folders from the solution file to the root are searched for a `.unitTestGeneratorConfig` file, and files 'closer' to the solution file take precedence if the same option is set in more than one file.

-## Other Notes

-_**Important**: Currently the extension doesn’t handle automatically creating test projects for .NET Core apps.
-It works as expected with.NET framework and .NET Standard projects.
-For .NET Core apps, please create the test project manually.
-Adding test classes and methods works normally once the project is in place._